Skip to content

 Response of Bob:

-Bob will respond with a PostCheckStateResponse
+Bob responds with a PostCheckStateResponse:

 {